Softala-MLOPS/Supercomputing-review/Notebook reviews.md

 # Part 2
 [Link to part 2](https://github.com/K123AsJ0k1/multi-cloud-hpc-oss-mlops-platform/blob/studying/tutorials/integration/studying/tutorial_for_integration_part_2.ipynb)

-## Summary
-- Explanation of FastAPI and how Submitter and Kubernetes Forwarder communicate through the Uvicorn server
-- Explanation of the FastApi logs, application file structure and important parts of the fastApi.
-Document also tells how APIRouters and their routes work
-- Docker Compose explained and how to use it
-- Redis explained and how to use it
-- Examples of using the created/stored Redis pickled data

 ## What works
 Huang:
 - The structure of separating the application into smaller files, easier to pinpoint possible issues